-From the beginning, philosophers have been grinning idiots with their optimism that comes from confidence in Reason.
+From the beginning, philosophers have been grinning with the optimism that comes from confidence in Reason.
 This rationalistic sense of life is seen also in scientists with their simple optimism in science.

-Religions, with all their faults such as believing in God and burning people at the stake, are more intelligent about man than Philosophy is.
-They do at least deal with his lack of fulfilment, his sin, and his yearning for reward.
+Religions, with all their misbeliefs and and horrors, are more intelligent about Man than Philosophy is.
+They do at least deal with his lack of fulfilment, his sin, and his yearning for eternal life and for reward.